connachermurphy/qsm-chicago/docs.typ

   $<eqn:commuting-equilibrium>

 ```
 This section does not discuss the existence and uniqueness of the equilibrium, nor does it discuss welfare.
 I will add sections on these topics in the future.
+As a note of caution, we cannot compare welfare between the two models, given the different utility functions.
 ```

 // CM: add welfare